Ronnie Taylor (scriptwriter): Freelance and ABC TV

 In 1961, Taylor was appointed Supervisor of Light Entertainment at ABC, working with Jimmy Clitheroe and Al Read and on programmes, Blackpool Night Out and Comedy Bandbox.
 While there he helped establish the ABC Television Orchestra with Bob Sharples and Johnny Roadhouse.

 Freelance in London and ATV

 In 1962, Taylor began to work in London continuing as a writer for Harry Worth.
 He was writer for the Val Doonican series and wrote words and music routines for Cilla, an early Cilla Black television series.

 In the 1970s, he wrote for ATV.
-This period included his work on the sitcom My Good Woman with Leslie Crowther and Sylvia Syms, It's All in Life for Al Read, Cilla's Comedy Six and Cilla's World of Comedy (winner of Pye Comedy Award) for Cilla Black, Big Boy Now, another series for Leslie Crowther, this time with Fabia Drake, and A Sharp Intake of Breath, which features David Jason and Richard Wilson.
+This period included his work on the sitcom My Good Woman with Leslie Crowther and Sylvia Syms, It's All in Life for Al Read, Cilla's Comedy Six and Cilla's World of Comedy (winner of Pye Comedy Award) for Cilla Black, Big Boy Now, another series for Leslie Crowther, this time with Fabia Drake, and A Sharp Intake of Breath, which features David Jason, Alun Armstrong and Richard Wilson.
 As producer he supervised The Masterspy game show with William Franklyn.
 He was also Comedy Consultant for ATV throughout the 1970s.